 You'll find the most noteworthy pros and cons outlined below.

 The renewed popularity of rose gold isn't all that surprising.
-After all, rose gold jewelry boasts an array of advantages over its yellow and white gold counterparts.
+After all, this type of jewelry boasts an array of advantages over its yellow and white gold counterparts.

 Yellow and white gold jewelry is often rhodium plated.
 Rhodium plating is a popular means of protecting jewelry from common threats.
 But it's not an affordable option.
 Furthermore, rhodium-coated jewelry requires re-plating every couple of years which adds to the cost.
 With its high copper content, rose gold does not require rhodium plating.
 Because of its resilience, it's often used in jewelry intended for daily wear.
 For example many engagement rings utilize rose gold.